Layonas/MarketSystem/README.md

 # Market System
-Started working on cart system for the main page
-VS wont launch anymore
+Fixed bugs from previous sessions
+Added shopping cart page with functionality
+JsonSerializer is giving crappy json file writing for no reason when using from the shopping cart page